defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 - **Contract Creation**
   - A special transaction with `to = null` is used to deploy code.
   - During creation, an **init code** segment runs to set up the contract's storage or code.
 The final code is then stored at the address.
-    We recommend you to watch this video : ) 👇 https://www.youtube.com/watch?v=_tcyI_lNvo0
+    We recommend you watch this video : ) 👇
+    https://www.youtube.com/watch?v=_tcyI_lNvo0
 - **Message Calls**
   - When an externally owned account (EOA) or another contract calls a contract, the EVM executes the runtime bytecode.
   - Contracts can call other contracts, forming complex interactions.
 - **Deterministic & Atomic**

   - Any changes to contract storage only finalize if **no** exceptions (including OOG) occur.
-Otherwise the state reverts.
+Otherwise, the state reverts.
   - This atomic, all-or-nothing approach is fundamental for building robust, predictable decentralized protocols.

 - **The [Yellow Paper, sec.
 7 & 8](https://ethereum.github.io/yellowpaper/paper.pdf) —** Formal definitions of contract creation, message calls, and how code executes step by step.
-- [Mastering Ethereum](https://wiki.anomalous.xyz/pdfs/mastering-ethereum.pdf), Chapter 6 and Chapter 7, show applied examples (ERC-20).
+- [Mastering Ethereum](https://wiki.anomalous.xyz/pdfs/mastering-ethereum.pdf), Chapters 6 and 7, show applied examples (ERC-20).

 ### Examples